best-practice-and-impact/qa-of-code-guidance/README.md

 To start contributing, you'll need Python installed.
 If you sit outside of Quality and Improvement Division, the you'll need to [create a Fork of this repository to make changes](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks).
 Once forked, you should clone the fork repository to get a copy of the book.
-Then install it's Python dependencies like so:
+Then install its Python dependencies like so:

 ```{none}
 git clone https://github.com/<your-username>/qa-of-code-guidance.git